 While AMF are obligate symbionts that depend on their host plant for C and cannot decompose soil organic matter (SOM), AMF can stimulate the decomposition of SOM and dead plant material.
-My prior research strongly suggests that AMF partner with their microbiome in the zone surrounding hyphae, or hyphosphere, to encourage decomposition.
+Our prior research strongly suggests that AMF partner with their microbiome in the zone surrounding hyphae, or hyphosphere, to encourage decomposition.
 The molecular mechanisms underpinning synergistic interactions between AMF and the microbial community during N uptake from SOM is a key knowledge gap limiting our ability to model these interactions.
-To determine how AMF harness hyphosphere microbial communities to stimulate decomposition, my Early Career research will dissect the interactions and signaling networks within the hyphosphere using a systems biology approach that leverages isotope tracers as well as 'omics technologies.
+To determine how AMF harness hyphosphere microbial communities to stimulate decomposition, we are first using 13C-Stabile Isotope Probing (SIP) to identify the genomes of organisms in the fungal hyphosphere.
+We have sequenced 13C-SIP hyphosphere metagenomes collected from a 13CO2 labeling experiment using living soil.
+Additionally, we are developing sterile plant-mycorrhizal microcosms ("MycoChips," based off the EcoFAB platform) that we can use to interrogate hyphal-microbial interactions in-situ.
 For notoriously heterogeneous environments such as soil, it is critical to develop and apply systems biology tools with the ability to interrogate soil microbial communities at their natural levels of complexity.
-Using this framework, my work aims to deconstruct complex interkingdom interactions in living soil.
+Using this framework, our work aims to deconstruct complex interkingdom interactions in living soil.

-This research is supported by the U.S. Department of Energy Office of Science, Office of Biological and Environmental Research Genomic Science program under Early Career award SCW1711.
-Work conducted at Lawrence Livermore National Laboratory was supported under the auspices of the U.S. DOE under Contract DE-AC52-07NA27344.
+This research is supported by the U.S. Department of Energy Office of Science, Office of Biological and Environmental Research Genomic Science program under Early Career award SCW1711, award numbers DE-SC0016247 and DE-SC0020163 to UC Berkeley, work at Lawrence Berkeley National Laboratory is supported by the m-CAFES Microbial Community Analysis & Functional Evaluation in Soils (m-CAFES@lbl.gov) Scientific Focus Area.
+Work conducted at Lawrence Livermore National Laboratory was supported under the auspices of the U.S. DOE under Contract DE-AC52-07NA27344, and work at Lawrence Berkeley National Laboratory was performed under the auspices of the U.S. Department of Energy Contract No. DE- AC02-05CH11231.